Posted by Monish Vora

 Link reclamation is the process of tracking, getting in contact and fixing the problem of internal and external broken links pointing to your own website.
-The best tool for your link reclamation projects are Microsoft Excel and Open Site Explorer.
+The best tool for your link reclamation projects is Microsoft Excel and Open Site Explorer.
 OSE is the most comprehensive, convenient tool providing in-depth analysis of linkage on various web pages.
-In addtion to the inbound and outbound links, OSE also gives metrics on internal and broken links.
+In addition to the inbound and outbound links, OSE also gives metrics on internal and broken links.

-It is mandatory to carry out a link reclamation project each time a content is removed, the URL’s are changed, or a website has been redesigned.
-To determine if a website requires a link reclamation project, investigate on the results from the tab “Top Pages” in OSE for the root domain of the website.
+It is mandatory to carry out a link reclamation project each time content is removed, the URL’s are changed, or a website has been redesigned.
+To determine if a website requires a link reclamation project, investigate the results from the tab “Top Pages” in OSE for the root domain of the website.
 Export the derived results to a .csv format and sort them by the “HTTP Status”.
-Link reclamation is a must if any of the pages has a 404 HTTP Status.
+Link reclamation is a must if any of the pages have a 404 HTTP Status.

-Upon review, if found that the back-links are coming up as 404′s, broking links pointing to non-existent pages, there are a few steps that need to be performed.
+Upon review, if found that the back-links are coming up as 404’s, broking links pointing to non-existent pages, there are a few steps that need to be performed.
 Make a list of all the old URL’s anchor texts, new URL’s and location of the broken links.
 The best solution for an internal linking problem is to go to the page manually, and fix the broken link by replacing the URL.
-In order to fix broken links from external websites, the only saviors are a 301 redirect campaign and a link reclamation project.
+In order to fix broken links from external websites, the only saviours are a 301 redirect campaign and a link reclamation project.
 A direct link is more valuable than a redirect.
 So, it is the best practice to wait for a few weeks after link reclamation to put the redirects in place.
-There is no need to bother other websites for fixing their links, when you have set up a redirect.
+There is no need to bother other websites for fixing their links when you have set up a redirect.

 Once the list is created with new URL’s, the next step is figuring out the number of pages that are linking to the missing page.
 For this, use Open Site Explorer to run each 404 status URL and see the “Linking Pages” tab.
 This will give a list of all the links and anchor texts pointing to that missing page.
 This step should be performed for every missing page.
-The spreadsheet will become very lengthy with this process.
-If some 404′s come up with no pages linking to it, there may be some problem with the old redirects.
+The spreadsheet will become very long with this process.
+If some 404’s come up with no pages linking to it, there may be some problem with the old redirects.

 Once all the steps are complete, sort the spreadsheet of your list by the linking URL’s.
 This makes it convenient to figure out the websites that have multiple broken links to your targeted website.
-The next step involves to go through the list and contact each of the website owners to inform them about the broken links and what the correct link is.
+The next step involves going through the list and contact each of the website owners to inform them about the broken links and what the correct link is.
 Older the links, the less likeliness of a response.
 Most people would be glad to fix the links as it makes up for a good experience for their users.
 The vital thing is to be very informative in the approach and avoid seeming like a bot.